My Cat Wont Pee – What to Do?

 - Elevated levels of minerals in the urine

 - Urine that is too alkaline or acidic

 - As a side effect of medications such as tetracycline, sulfa drugs, and cortisone

 Certain breeds, including Siamese, Persians, and Himalayans have a higher risk of developing obstructions.

 Many cat owners don’t realize their pets are suffering from urinary obstructions until they become very ill.
-If you see any signs that your cat is having trouble urinating, you should call Fort Lauderdale animal hospital Pet Royale immediately.
+If you see any signs that your cat is having trouble urinating, you should call Fort Lauderdale animal hospital Family Pet Medical Center immediately.

 If your cat has a urinary tract obstruction, the veterinarian might insert a catheter to eliminate the obstruction, and allow your cat to empty its bladder.
 They might also deliver intravenous fluids to correct dehydration and deliver sedatives or anesthetics.